webmeshproj/webmesh/doc/configuration.md

 # Configuration

-For now this is just the help output from running the node with no arguments.
+For now this is just the help output from running the node with the `--help` flag.
 It explains the flags and environment variables that can be used to configure the node.

 The configuration file can be in YAML, JSON, or TOML format and is specified via the `--config` flag.